Balcón de Europa

 Most of the processions through the streets of Nerja, of which there are many, either start, finish or pass through the Balcón de Europa.

-The Promenade – Paseo Balcón de Europa – is now completely pedestrianised, as are the adjoining streets (calle Puerta del Mar, calle Pintada, calle Cristo and calle Carabeo) and it is lined with cafés and restaurants and in the summer months is a hive of activity until late at night.
+The Promenade – Paseo Balcón de Europa – is completely pedestrianised, as are the adjoining streets (calle Puerta del Mar, calle Pintada, calle Cristo and calle Carabeo) and it is lined with cafés, restaurants and ice cream parlours.
+In the summer months is a hive of activity.

 The Balcón de Europa was made famous by King Alfonso XII (1857 – 1885) and his statue can be found at the far end.